Running Man (2013 film): Plot

-Jong-Woo (Shin Ha-kyun) went to prison four times for petty crimes likes burglary and car theft, but he now works as an auto mechanic.
+Jong-Woo (Shin Ha-kyun) went to prison four times for petty crimes like burglary and car theft, but he now works as an auto mechanic.
 He has a 17-year-old son named Gi-Hyuk (Lee Min-ho), which he raises by himself.
 Gi-Hyuk is a smart kid, but troubled.
 The father and the son also do not get along.
 Although Jong-Woo might appear like an irresponsible father, he tries his best and even works at night as a private taxi service.

 One evening, Jong-Woo drops off a couple at a ritzy hotel.
 Suddenly, another man hops into Jong-Woo's car and tells him to drive off.
 Once the man pulls out a large stash of cash, Jong-Woo is happy to drive the man wherever he wants.
 The man asks Jong-Woo to drive him to a delivery company.

 Jong-Woo walks into the delivery company and asks for directions to the bathroom.
 He then notices the man mailing off a small electronic device.
 The man then comes up to Jong-Woo and offers him $1,000 if he will drive him to an apartment and then to the airport.
 Jong-Woo happily agrees, but he first grabs the man's cellphone and calls his own cellphone.

-Once they get into the parking garage of the apartment complex, Jong-Woo's life is about to turn completely upside down.
+Once they get into the parking garage of the apartment complex, Jong-Woo's life turned completely upside down.
 He runs out of the garage on foot and becomes the prime suspect in a murder case.

 Meanwhile, Gi-Hyuk is shocked and confused that his father is now a murder suspect.
 Gi-Hyuk attempts to uncover the truth.